DD2480-Group-27/geometry-api-java-coverage/report.md

 Thus we have the initial `if (dim_a == dim_b)`, then the `if (dim_a != 1)` and twice the nine decision points with the `chartAt()` call.
 The formula for the CC can be written as `CC=E−N+2P` with E the number of edges in the control flow graph, N the number of nodes in the same graph and P the number of connected components.
 This formula can be rewritten as following `CC=(Number of decision points)+1`.
 Here we have:`CC = 1 + 1 + 2*9 + 1 = 21` before reduction.

 ## Refactoring

+### Linus - function: appendDouble

+Plan for refactoring complex code:

+Clamp precision using Math.max and Math.min to replace two if-statements.
+Move checking of whether string contains a dot and no exponent to separate helper function.

+Estimated impact of refactoring (lower CC, but other drawbacks?).

+Lowers CC by 2 (from 9 --> 7).
+Using clamping reduces readibility.

+Carried out refactoring (optional, P+):

 ### Kristin - function: compareSegments